grounding & satisfying -whole moong with greens, grated beet & carrot salad, cucumber raita, round brown rice

 yoghurt, salt, fresh dill

-Don’t forget to drizzle with 1 – 2 spoons of ghee to enhance the taste and aid digestion.
+Remember to drizzle with 1 – 2 spoons of ghee to enhance the taste and aid digestion.
 Having a strong digestion enhances every aspect of your life.

-If you want to add more colour and texture, instead of serving the raita, crumble feta over the salad or slice an avocado decoratively.
-Ninety-five per cent of the time I keep it simple, without the addition of cheese or nuts, as the meal then becomes heavy on the system.
-The magic in this combination is that not only it tastes good but it is easy to digest which helps access the full nutrients and minerals of each of the ingredients leaving you feeling content, satisfied, brighter and lighter.
+Instead of serving the raita, crumble feta over the salad or slice an avocado decoratively.
+Ninety-five per cent of the time, I keep it simple without adding cheese or nuts, as the meal becomes heavy on the system.

 I hope this combination inspires, nurtures and nourishes you!